-Substantiation requirements.- Generally, no deduction is allowed for any contribution of \$250 or more unless the corporation obtains a written acknowledgment from the charitable organization by the due date (including extensions) of the corporation's return, or if earlier, the date the return is filed.
-The acknowledgment must include the amount of cash contributed and a description of any property contributed.
-It must also include a good faith estimate of the value of any goods or services provided in return for the contribution.
+Substantiation requirements.- Generally, no deduction is allowed for any contribution of \$250 or more unless the corporation gets a written acknowledgment from the donee organization that shows the amount of cash contributed, describes any property contributed, and gives an estimate of the value of any goods or services provided in return for the contribution.
+The acknowledgment must be obtained by the due date (including extensions) of the corporation's return, or, if earlier, the date the return is filed.
 Do not attach the acknowledgment to the tax return, but keep it with the corporation's records.

-If the amount contributed is partly a contribution and partly for goods and services (quid pro quo), no acknowledgment is needed from the donee organization if that organization has met the reporting requirements of section 6115 for the contribution.
-For details, see section 170(f)(8).
+For more information on substantiation and recordkeeping requirements, see the regulations under section 170 and Pub.
+526, Charitable Contributions.